snigdhagit/snigdha/content/authors/admin/_index.md

 In my pursuit of **scalable**-**interpretable**-**reproducible** methods, I am always open to interdisciplinary and interesting collaborations.
 Details of some my recent multidisciplinary projects can be found

-**My educational journey**:  I received my Bachelor of Statistics (Honors) and Master of Statistics degrees from the *Indian Statistical Institute, Kolkata*.
+**SNAPSHOT OF MY EDUCATIONAL JOURNEY**:  I received my Bachelor of Statistics (Honors) and Master of Statistics degrees from the *Indian Statistical Institute, Kolkata*.
 Before joining the *University of Michigan* as an Assistant Professor of Statistics in 2018, I completed my doctoral thesis at *Stanford University* with [Jonathan Taylor](http://statweb.stanford.edu/~jtaylo/) in the same year.